ganadurai/apigee-envoy-quickstart/README.md

 1. Setup a GKE cluster.
 Have the cluster enabled with Anthos Service Mesh.
 Checkout this **[gke poc toolkit](https://github.com/GoogleCloudPlatform/gke-poc-toolkit)** to standup a GKE cluster via automation with ASM enabled.

-1. Validated in a Linux environment, Needed libraries : wget, jq
+1. The toolkit is validated in a Linux environment.
+Needed libraries : wget, jq.

+1. The GCP Apigee project should be enabled for service-account key generation.

 1. Set your GCP Project ID, Apigee platform environment variables. **This toolkit has to be executed in a Linux environment.**
     ```bash